Yandex Cloud

 • Sharding tables

-• Using a hybrid storage
+• Using hybrid storage

 • Fetching data from Managed Service for Apache Kafka®